 “If a manager is doing his or her job, there shouldn’t be any surprises,” said Kelly Epps, property manager at Pioneer Stor & Lok in Columbus, GA, who said she sits down with customers to make sure they understand their lease agreements.

-- How much you owe for rent: The contract will outline the amount of your rent, your payment due date and the amount of your security deposit, Epps said.
+- How much you owe for rent: The contract will outline the amount of your rent, your payment due date and the amount of your security deposit.

 - What happens if you pay late or don’t pay: The contract should tell you when a payment is considered late and what the late fee is.
 Also, it’s important to understand what happens if you stop paying rent, said Ginny Sutton, executive director of the Texas Self Storage Association.
 “That should be clearly spelled out,” she said.